-The form should be completed by an administrator when s/he:
+The form should be completed by an administrator when they:

-- 1. Initiates a report of an alleged violation of this policy; or - 2.
-Receives an oral report of an alleged violation of this policy.
+- 1. Initiate a report of an alleged violation of this policy; or - 2.
+Receive an oral report of an alleged violation of this policy.

 All written reports of an alleged violation of this policy received by the District shall be forwarded to the appropriate school administrator for investigation and retention.